yellowdog/python-examples/README.md

 ### File Dependencies Using `verifyAtStart` and `verifyWait`

 It's possible to make Tasks dependent on the presence of files in the Object Store by using the `verifyAtStart` and `verifyWait` lists.
-These files are not automatically uploaded when using `yd-submit` so are either uploaded manually (e.g., by using `yd-upload`), or are created as a result of the execution of other Tasks.
+These files are not automatically uploaded when using `yd-submit` so are uploaded manually (e.g., by using `yd-upload`), uploaded using the `uploadFiles` property, or are created as a result of the execution of other Tasks.

 Note that a given file can only appear in *one* of the `inputs`, `verifyAtStart` or `verifyWait` lists.